theriley106/FormerPizzaHuts/README.md

   <img src="src/captchaExample.png"/>
 </p>

-Captcha images were then sent to DeathByCaptcha, and the *quantity* of solved coordinates were used to find the images that contained photos of the restaraunt.
+Captcha images were then sent to DeathByCaptcha, and the *quantity* of solved coordinates were used to find the best image of each restaraunt.

-This is really difficult to explain over text, so here is an example using psuedocode:
+Here is an example using psuedocode:

 ```python
 # This is pseudocode, but the captcha.py file contains the actual python code